Find out how to get rid of spray paint lines with 7 easy tips for removing unwanted paint from wood, glass, plastic, metal, and more.

 7. Use Paint Stripper: The Third Best Way how to get rid of spray paint lines

-A paint stripper is another great option how to get rid of spray paint lines works well, especially when you think other chemicals cannot help you how how to get rid of spray paint lines right away.
+A paint stripper is another great option how to get rid of spray paint lines that work well, especially when you think other chemicals cannot help you right away.

 How to Make Your Own Blaster